coredns/coredns/GOVERNANCE.md

 The CoreDNS community adheres to the following principles:

-- Open: CoreDNS is open source.
-See repository guidelines, below.
+- Open: CoreDNS is open source, advertised on [our website](https://coredns.io/community)
-- Welcoming and respectful: See Code of Conduct, below.
+- Welcoming and respectful: See [Code of Conduct](#code-of-conduct), below.
 - Transparent and accessible: Work and collaboration are done in public.
 - Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.

 ## Expectations from Maintainers

-"Every one carries water."
+Everyone carries water...

-Making a community work requires input/effort from every one.
+Making a community work requires input/effort from everyone.
 Maintainers should actively participate in Pull Request reviews.
 Maintainers are expected to respond to assigned Pull Requests in a *reasonable* time frame, either providing insights, or assign the Pull Requests to other maintainers.

-Every Maintainer is listed in the top-level [OWNERS](https://github.com/coredns/coredns/OWNERS) file, with their Github handle and an (possible obfuscated) email address.
-Every one in the `reviewers` list is a Maintainer.
+Every Maintainer is listed in the top-level [OWNERS](OWNERS) file, with their Github handle and a possibly obfuscated email address.
+Every one in the `approvers` list is a Maintainer.

 A Maintainer is also listed in a plugin specific OWNER file.

 A Maintainer should be a member of `maintainer@coredns.io`, although this is not a hard requirement.
-A Maintainer that hasn't been active in the CoreDNS repository for 12 months is considered inactive.

-## Becoming a Maintainers
+## Becoming a Maintainer

-On successful completion (it was merged) of a (large) pull request, any current maintainer can reach to the person behind the pull request and ask them if they are willing to become a CoreDNS maintainer.
+On successful merge of a significant pull request, any current maintainer can reach to the person behind the pull request and ask them if they are willing to become a CoreDNS maintainer.